 Study needs to be flexible.
 We get that life changes fast, and you need to find the right balance of family, work and study.
-Many of our courses offer part-time and full-time options, as well as online learning, travel opportunities, intensive units, and flexible start dates.
+Many of our courses offer part-time options, as well as online learning, travel opportunities, intensive units, and flexible start dates.